 Recognizing that information alone may not be enough to help individuals change their behavior and reach their financial goals, financial coaching can be offered in counties where UW-Madison Division of Extension educators or volunteers are trained in coaching.
 Financial coaching is a collaborative process in which the coach and family work together, usually checking-in once a month, to reach long-term financial goals.

-For more information on Money $mart in Head Start, contact Peggy Olive, Financial Capability Specialist, UW-Madison Center for Financial Security.
+For more information on Money $mart in Head Start, contact Jenny Abel, Financial Security Program Manager.

 We are grateful for the support of the Annie E. Casey Foundation for this project.